Ladelle/5443-Spatial-Data-Structures/Resources/R01/README.md

 - After table:
   - Instructions
     - Any and all information needed to run your code.
     - These instructions will be used for others in the class to run your project on their machine.
 I PROMISE: you will learn very fast how not to assume things just work.
-Because they DON'T. When your code doesn't run on anyone elses system and you get a zero, I bet you start to let "assumptions" go out the window.
+Because they DON'T. When your code doesn't run on anyone else's system and you get a zero, I bet you start to let "assumptions" go out the window.

 ### Common Errors

 - Common Errors / Reasons for projects not to run (we can grow a similar list as the class goes on to help everyone get past common pitfalls):
   - Local libraries that you installed and not everyone else did the same.
-  - Accessing files or fonts using local paths that will not be the same on someone elses machine (this one is annoying).
+  - Accessing files or fonts using local paths that will not be the same on someone else's machine (this one is annoying).
     - Example:
       - Your path: `C:\my_documents\pythonProjects\PyCharm\P01\Helvetica.ttf`
       - My Path: `/User/griffin/Projects/P01/Helvetica.ttf`